LaBoulange/tezos-baker/README-REFERENCE.md

 ### Daily Operations (Maintenance)

-Use the new `tezos-baker` CLI for all maintenance tasks:
+Use the `tezos-baker` CLI for all maintenance tasks:

 ```bash
 # View all available commands